WRansohoff/GD32VF103_templates/README.md

 make
 ```

 You might need to install a few dependencies such as the `bison`, `flex`, and `texinfo` packages.
 If you're missing any, the `make` or `configure` commands will print out errors telling you what to install.
+There's also a list under the 'Prerequisites' section of the toolchain's Readme.

 Also, the `--prefix` argument is optional; it lets you specity an install directory, like `/opt/riscv-gcc` or `/home/user/riscv-gcc`.
 This makes it easier to uninstall later, but it also means that you'll need to add `[install directory]/bin` to your `PATH` environment variable in order to run programs like `riscv32-unknown-elf-gcc`.